 Making a return appearance with even more collectibles is the Riddler.
 Another first time meeting, Origins tasks you with disrupting his network by taking out wireless routers all over the city, as well as collecting extortion files, which serve as this game's version of Riddler trophies.
 The dismantling of his network also opens up new Fast Travel points, which are sorely needed given the size of the city, and its wanton need to have you gliding from one corner to the other.
 The gliding works as it did in City, even providing you with a grapnel boost from the outset, the existence of which is never explained.
 With Batman having to pass gliding challenges in order to gain access to this invention in City, how Bats has gained access to it in the PAST is another one of those details that seems to have just been missed.

 Worked on by Splash Damage, a studio whose most recent credit is Brink, Origins multiplayer is a muddled mess of semi-competent ideas thrown against the ugliest backdrops you could possibly imagine.
-Every frame rate and combat stuttering problem from the main game makes it’s way in to this offering, and when combined with the server’s ability to freeze the game, or simply not let you join anything, my heart is left to weep at the thought that this might be the first Arkham game I play that I don’t get the platinum trophy for.
-Meaningless notion, yes, but one really cuts me where it hurts.
+Every frame rate and combat stuttering problem from the main game makes it's way in to this offering, and when combined with the server's ability to freeze the game, or simply not let you join anything, my heart is left to weep at the thought that this might be the first Arkham game I play that I don't get the platinum trophy for.
+Meaningless notion, yes, but one that really cuts me to the quick.

 The one mode available, Invisible Predator, pits two teams of three gun-wielding thugs against each other, while letting two players zip above them as Batman and Robin.
 There are a number of fun ideas here, especially for those that get to put their predatory prowess to work as the Dynamic Duo.
 Halfway through a match, those on one of the two thug teams get to race to call on their prospective gang leaders, either Bane of the Joker, with one player taking over and wreaking havoc as the villain until they are brought down.
 The one time I got to try that was fun, but it also highlighted the choppy animation, as Bane would often bounce and slide in place while throwing an opponent into a wall.
 I did get to “break” the person playing Batman though... so there is that.